RyanYavari/CS151-DataScraper/README.md

 6. Clicking the Generate button will generate a new business and Data Scraper will give a table of Twitter handles that match the keywords for the user to use in their social media marketing campaign.
 7. The user can also delete a business by clicking the Delete button in the business’s page.

+## Solution ##
+The way we’ve solved the problem of connecting marketers with their target audience is by utilizing the “Search Tweet” and “Tweet Lookup” endpoints on Twitter API v2.
+In our application, we gather client input keywords and insert them into the “Tweet Lookup” endpoint to gather an array of recent tweets relating to the keywords.
+Now, we have the tweets of the target audience.
+In order to actually connect the marketers with these users, we utilized the “Tweet Lookup” endpoint to acquire the username handles from the array of tweets.
+Finally, we show the client a list of both the tweet URLS and the username handles on our beautiful GUI.
+At last, the client now has access to contact the target audience with the context of the tweet.

 ## Steps to Run the Code ##
 Clone the project and click the run button in your IDE.
 Or right click `Cs151DataScraperApplication.java` and click Run As -> Java Application.
 Then go into your Terminal, enter into the `datascraperfrontend` directory, and type `npm start`.
 The program will attempt to run using Ports 8080 and 3000.
 If those two ports on your device are occupied, type `Y` when your Terminal asks if you would like to switch ports.